cbushdor/MyHeadersFill_file/doc/README.md

 and plugin will be installed in *~/.vim/plugged* if everything is well configured.
 First, go in vim type *:PlugInstall* and look plugin is installing itself.

-Don't forget to add in the configuration file:
+Don't forget to add in the configuration file.
+To do so when you open for the first time a file a prompt will ask you to do that.
+Hence, the  next will be incerted in $MYVIMRC.

 ```
 let g:myEmail='my.email@my_email.net'
 ```

+Now it is possible to change email.

+Follow these steps if you are in normal mode:

+      - type :MyHeadersFillFileChangeEmail

 # Fields and their use